MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Potentially none of them
 * Any answer on the first page of results should be OK.
 ---
-You know nothing about the field of X. How do you go about getting a job in the field?
+You want to study X, but you can't afford to go to school full time.
+Your next step is:

-* Study as much as I can and join X discussion groups.
-Build up a reputation and then start applying for jobs.
+* Study on your own as much as you can; join X discussion groups; build up a reputation and then start applying for jobs.
 * Try to get an entry-level job in a company that does X, even if it isn't directly involved in X.
-* Find a college program i X, network, hit the job fairs before graduation.
+* Find a commercial training/certification program in X. Its not as expensive as a degree but its better than nothing.
-* Study as much as I can.
-Work on small personal projects in X and share them.
-Apply for jobs.
+* Study on your own as much as you can; work on small personal projects in X and share them; apply for jobs.
 ---
 At work, when you get done with your assigned tasks, your first instinct is to:

 * Take on more work.
-* Write some code, build a jig, or other task that will make my job easier.
+* Write some code, build a jig, or other task that will make your job easier.
 * Help others with their work.
-* Work on something I want to not have to.
+* Work on something you want to not have to.
 ---
 The boss always says his door is open to talk about new ideas and ways of doing things.
 Your take on this is: